 Click on the Layout tab, then click on the Arches icon.
 The selected icon will have a blue square around it.

 Then click anywhere on the Canvas and drag slightly.
-An image of an arch will be displayed and an Arch model called ‘Arches-1’ (the default name that is assigned to the model may be slightly different) will be created with a default set of attribute values.
+An image of an arch will be displayed and an Arch model called ‘Arches’ (the default name that is assigned to the model may be slightly different) will be created with a default set of model settings.

-Use the blue dots round the image to shrink it, rotate it if required and move it to the desired location.
-The green dot indicates the start of the model and the blue dot (right bottom) indicates the end of the model.
+Use the blue dots around the model to resize and rotate it if required.
+To move the model click and drag it to the desired location.
+The green dot should at the left side of the screen.
 When it is aligned horizontally, a red line is displayed between the green and blue dots.